CiscoDevNet/DNAC-AURA/README.md

                         admin user
   --maglev-pass MAGLEV_PASS
                         maglev password (for sudo)
-  -o                    To collect CLI outputs from the network devices via
+  -d                    Perform all DNA Center Infrastructure Health checks only -o                    To collect CLI outputs from the network devices via
                         the Cisco DNA Center.
 Ensure you have the captureFile.yaml in the same folder as this tool.